Frequently Asked Questions

 We have already started.
 We released our very first beer in the summer of 2015: Hismen Sii Pale Ale.
 Since then, we have released several new beers, which have been very well received by our members and by the general public.
 You can view our current line-up on our Beer page.

 We are also very happy that our beers are available at a growing number of local establishments.
-Here is a list of our current customers to find a location near you.
+Check out this list of our current customers to find a location near you.

 The Beer Subcommittee is looking at plans to increase our production and add new recipes to our product line.